agrana/vacoompy/README.md

 # vacoompy
-File procesor scan file systems for files matching certain criteria and apply actions to them.
+Simple file procesor scan file systems for files matching certain criteria and apply actions to them.
-Each rule should be a section in a ini style file like this:
+Each rule is  a section in a ini style file ~/.vacoom/rules.ini :

 ```ini
 [Pdf in download folders]
 directories: ['/Users/peter/Downloads']